simbadMarino/dCloud/README.md

 Project goal: Bring decentralized cloud storage (BTFS) to the masses by creating intuitive and Open Source apps for mobile, desktop and web

 dCloud short/medium term roadmap in 2022:
-- Introduce an intuitive and portable way of uploading files to BTFS (iOS + Android).
+- Introduce an intuitive and portable way of uploading files to BTFS (iOS + Android). --> Done
-- Bring mobile apps to Google Play and App Store
+- Bring mobile apps to Google Play and App Store --> Done (Open Test)
-- Bring dCloud to desktop environments (macOS and Windows)
+- Bring dCloud to desktop environments (macOS and Windows) --> Partially done, Windows still pending

 dCloud is basically an Integration of a [BTFS shared library](https://github.com/simbadMarino/btfs-sharedLib) + React Native/Expo GUI.